Bramstorp/docker-dev-prod-env-demo/README.md

 url will be localhost react will be the root (/) and django url: localhost/admin or localhost/api for demo template

-# for building development env
+# Build the images and run the containers for developere env:

 build docker container - `docker-compose -f docker-compose-dev.yml build`